TomasHubelbauer/html-data-view-box/README.md

 the length given by the visible area.
 This keeps the number of elements needed constant with respect to the visible area.

+- Add proper support for grouping by color (probably extend `labels` to be objects)
 - Change layout to be columns side by side to allow automatic widths and global styling of all column cells
   - Add a sticky header with cell indices
 - Add an attribute for the number of cells (default based on viewport)